allenanie/allenanie.github.io/_posts/2020-05-01-bayesian-decoding.md

 ## RSA + VQA: Is Our Caption Question-Aware?

 Let's set the goal straight: first of all, we want to control the caption generation through a question.
-Second of all, the evaluation of our success is that whether the generated caption contains information that addresses the question.
+Second of all, we want the generated caption to address the question.

 Given a target image and a question: $(\mathbf{i}, \mathbf{q})$, we can directly apply any pre-trained VQA model to get an answer.
 Given a lot of images, we can get a lot of answers.
 Some of these answers are different from the answer for the target image, some are the same.
 For example, with our target image: `{blue baseball cap, mountain}`, we can ask the following visual question: `Does the person wear a baseball cap?`, where the answer is `Yes` or `No`.